Entity Resolution Software: What to Look For in an Enterprise Solution | MatchLogic

 4. Data Preparation Capabilities

-Entity resolution accuracy depends on data quality.
-Platforms that include built-in profiling, standardization, and cleansing (such as MatchLogic) reduce pipeline complexity and eliminate the need to license a separate data quality tool.
-If your ER platform lacks these capabilities, budget for a separate data preparation layer and account for the integration overhead. data matching software selection criteria
+Built-in profiling, standardization, and cleansing reduce pipeline complexity and avoid licensing a separate data quality tool.
+If the platform lacks these, budget for a separate preparation layer and the integration overhead.

 5. Deployment Flexibility